 Richard Bonney Literary Fund

-This current round of funding opens on 1 September 2019.
-We encourage applications from researchers in one or more of the following areas, although we will consider any applications relevant to the overall purpose of the Fund:
+In 2020, we are encouraging applications for work in the following areas, although we will consider other applications relevant to the overall purpose of the Fund:

 - Has the rise of religious nationalism and identity politics in many countries fatally undermined community cohesion?